jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

 JupyterHub: when someone wants a notebook server, the spawner allocates resources and starts the server.
-The notebook server could run on the same machine as JupyterHub, on another machine, on some cloud service, or even more.
-They can limit resources (CPU, memory) or isolate users from each other - if the spawner supports it.
+The notebook server could run on the same machine as JupyterHub, on another machine, on some cloud service, or more.
+Administrators can limit resources (CPU, memory) or isolate users from each other - if the spawner supports it.
 They can also do no limiting and allow any user to access any other user's files if they are not configured properly.

-Some basic spawners included in JupyterHub is:
+Some basic spawners included in JupyterHub are:

-- **LocalProcessSpawner** is build into JupyterHub and basically tries to switch user to the given username (`su` (&)) and start the notebook server.
+- **LocalProcessSpawner** is built into JupyterHub.
+Upon launch it tries to switch users to the given username (`su` (&)) and start the notebook server.
 It requires that the hub be run as root (because only root has permission to start processes as other user IDs).
-  LocalProcessSpawner is no different than a user logging in with something like `ssh` and running something.
+  LocalProcessSpawner is no different than a user logging in with something like `ssh` and running `jupyter notebook`.
 PAMAuthenticator and LocalProcessSpawner is the most basic way of using JupyterHub (and what it does out of the box) and makes the hub not too dissimilar to an advanced ssh server.